architect/arc.codes/public/guides/upgrade.md

 ### Overview

 Architect 8 (El Chupacabra) addresses some common feedback related to `@http get /`.
-Folks have told us that it's confusing that `get /` is a special route that also serves as a greedy catchall, capturing anything not explicitly defined in their manifest.
+Folks have told us that it's confusing that `get /` is a special route that also serves as a greedy catchall, capturing requests to routes not explicitly defined in their manifest.

 Architect 8 adds `any` and `*` to Architect's `@http` route syntax for `HTTP` APIs.
 This allows us to make `@http get /` literal, and enable users to opt into explicitly defining a greedy root catchall with `any /*`.